 Thank you for your interest in the Columbus Regional Hospital School of Radiologic Technology.
 Below is additional information about our program.
 If you have any questions please call 812-376-5354 (toll free 1-800-841-4938 ext.
 5354).

 The fee for tuition is $2500 per year, payable by June 1st prior to classes starting in July.
 Tuition for the senior year is due July 1st, upon successful completion of the freshman year.
+In the last 6 months of the program, students will be required to pay a fee for testing that will enable the award of credit toward a degree from Ivy Tech Community College.
+This cost is approximately $60.

 A 100% refund of the first year tuition will be granted if the student decides to withdraw from the program on or before the first day of the school year.
 A 50% refund of the first year tuition will be granted if the student decides to withdraw from the program within the first four weeks of the first school year.

 Students are responsible for the purchase of their textbooks.
 This may be done through the hospital to allow the student to qualify for our volume discount.
 Package price for the entire program has been running approximately $900 total for the two years.
-Students have had some luck purchasing textbooks on their own at various websites, however those purchasing books from other sources must make sure they are the proper edition and available prior to class.
+Students have had some luck purchasing textbooks on their own at various web sites, however those purchasing books from other sources must make sure they are the proper edition and available prior to class.

 Students are responsible for the purchase of their uniforms.
 This may be done at various uniform shops or at other select stores of the student's choosing.
 Students should purchase enough uniforms so that they have a clean, fresh uniform every day.
+Prices for uniform tops or slacks vary from $10 -$15 per item.

 All classes are held at the facilities of Columbus Regional Hospital.
 Clinical Education is received in the facilities of the hospital and at Southern Indiana Orthopedics.